Cyclic Objects from Surfaces: Cyclic modules from TQFTs

 \section{Cyclic modules from TQFTs}

-In Theorem \ref{CYCINCOB} says that there exist (co)cyclic objects in the category of $3$-cobordisms.
+In Theorem~\ref{CYCINCOB}, we prove existence of (co)cyclic objects in the category of $3$-cobordisms.
 By composition, any $3$-dimensional TQFT induces a (co)cyclic $\kk$-module.
-In this section we compute it for the Reshetikhin-Turaev TQFT $\RT_{\mc B} \co \Cob_3 \to \Mod_\kk$ associated to an anomaly free modular category $\mc B$.
+In this section we compute it for the Reshetikhin--Turaev TQFT $\RT_{\mc B} \co \textbf{3}\Cob_0 \to \Mod_\kk$ associated to an anomaly free modular category $\mc B$.
 Note that the coend~$\coend$ of~$\mc B$ exists and is a Hopf algebra in~$\mc B$.
-Recall the cocyclic~$\kk$-module~$\coend^\bullet$ and the cyclic $\kk$-module~$\coend_\bullet$ (see Section~\ref{algebraiccyclic}) associated to $\coend$, as well as the reindexing involution~$\Phi \co \Delta C \to \Delta C$ (see Section~\ref{autos}).
-The second main result of this paper is the following: \begin{thm} The cocyclic~$\kk$-modules~$\emph{\RT}_{\mc B}\circ X^\bullet$ and~$\coend^\bullet \circ \Phi$ are isomorphic.
-The cyclic~$\kk$-modules~$\emph{\RT}_{\mc B}\circ X_\bullet$ and~$\coend_\bullet \circ \Phi^\opp$ are isomorphic. \end{thm} We note that the $n$-th Hochschild cohomology of $\coend^\bullet \circ \Phi$ and $\coend^\bullet$ are equal.
-Indeed, the Hochschild differentials of the associated cochain complexes are equal.
-The cohomolo\-gical form of the Connes' long exact sequence~\cite[Proposition 9.6.11]{weibel} then implies that this is also the case for their cyclic cohomology.
-The proof of Theorem~\ref{CYCINCOBRT} is given in sections ~\ref{sect-modul-coend}--\ref{RTtildeS}.
+Recall the cocyclic~$\kk$-module~$\coend^\bullet$ and the cyclic $\kk$-module~$\coend_\bullet$ (see Section~\ref{algebraiccyclic}) associated to $\coend$, as well as the reindexing involution~$\Phi \co \Delta C \to \Delta C$ (see Section~\ref{connes loday dual}).
+The second main result of this paper is the following.